mingchoi/struct2sql/README.md

 # Struct2SQL
 A SQL builder & result scanner for Go.
-This library is still in development.
+This library is made for study propose.
 Use it on your own risk.

 ### What's inside?
 * Struct analyzer - mapping your struct to a table in the database